-A challenging bake, this is a taste of summer in each mouthful: these macarons are sandwiched together with a Pimms ganache and small pieces of a sweetened cucumber and mint jelly: you really can’t have Pimms without the cucumber!
+A challenging but rewarding bake, this is a taste of summer in each mouthful: these macarons are sandwiched together with a Pimms ganache and small pieces of a sweetened cucumber and mint jelly: you really can’t have Pimms without the cucumber!

 The macaron shells are flavoured with a Pimms reduction, and the fruity flavour coming through the filling gives what I think gives a real Pimms experience in a macaron.

 Macarons are not the easist blighters to get right: a smooth surface, characteristic “feet”, a crisp shell with a barely chewy interior that melts effortlessly, and not hollow………potentially a daunting ask!

 However, given the high cost of these in shops, not to mention the limitless flavours you can create, it really is worth making them.
 And if you make a batch and they do not look right, they will taste amazing.
 But please don’t be put off making them as they are so rewarding.

 And I would go so far as to say that producing a batch of good macarons is one of the greatest joys in baking (beaten only by croissants and sourdough loaves for me!).

 My main macaron post (link given below) has full details about the processes for making macarons and might be worth reading first if you have never made them before or if you have had macaron disasters: and I recall having countless disasters when I was getting to grips with them!

 I made a Pimms reduction to add a deeper flavour to the ganache, along with strawberry powder and a little finely chopped cucumber skin for texture and that lovely intense flavour it has.